canonical/mlflow-operator/docs/tutorial/mlflow-kubeflow.rst

 Prerequisites
 -------------

-This tutorial assumes you will be deploying Kubeflow and MLflow on a public cloud VM with the following specs:
+This tutorial assumes you will be deploying Kubeflow and MLflow on a public cloud Virtual Machine (VM) with the following specs:

 - Runs Ubuntu 20.04 (focal) or later.
 - Has at least 4 cores, 32GB RAM and 100GB of disk space available.